-We asked expert interior designer Sophia Moore to share advice to help you build a gallery wall that's professional, yet personalized.
-Explore tips on how to create a vibrant mix of paintings, prints, photographs and other artwork at home.
+We asked expert interior designer Sophie Moore to share advice to help you build a gallery wall that's professional, yet personalized.
+Explore tips on how to create a vibrant mix of paintings, prints, photographs, and other artwork at home.

 1. Start with the space in mind

-As a first step in most interior projects, it's important to think about the space in which you're displaying your artwork, and this holds true for building a gallery wall.
+As the first step for most interior projects, it's important to think about the space in which you're displaying your artwork, and this holds true for building a gallery wall.
 There are aspects of utility and design that are important to consider.

 For example, a gallery wall within a narrow space or hallway won't give your pieces the attention they deserve.